 Special cause variations represent a unique event that is outside the system: for example, a natural disaster.

 Distinguishing the difference between variation, as well as understanding its causes and predicting behavior, is key to management’s ability to properly remove problems or barriers in the system.

 The control chart is a tool to determine if the system is in control (the system gives predictable results) and what those predictable results are.
 We will post on control charts in more detail later (as well as common and special causes).
 Essentially though the control chart is a tool to help you learn and analyze.

 Depending on if you have a common cause or a special cause there are different strategies to improve.
-If you have a special cause you then want to learn about what is special event and find ways to either capture what was beneficial or, more likely, learn what was a problem and develop counter-measures to avoid that problem in the future.
+If you have a special cause you then want to learn what is special (the difference from what normally takes place that caused the result) and find ways to either capture what was beneficial or, more likely, learn what was a problem and develop countermeasures to avoid that problem in the future.
 The key here is for a special cause you want to learn there is a special cause quickly (as it is much easier to learn about that special event when it is fresh in everyone’s mind).

 When the system is not producing acceptable results you still need to improve.
 But the more effective strategies are to use common cause improvement thinking.
 Those strategies will examine they systemic results (all the data) and will seek to find systemic improvements.

 As we posted yesterday, Dr. Deming estimated 94% of causes were common cause in Out of the Crisis, and he actually increased his estimate as time went by.
 Unfortunately our default mode (as people – relating to our psychology, one of the four areas of Deming’s SoPK) is to use special cause thinking.
 We try to discover what was bad about the specific result (often seeking the person to blame) and fix that.
 This can work, it is just a very inefficient way to improve.
 In the 94% or 97% of cases when common cause thinking would be more efficient we would get better results if we used that thinking.